The Hearing Australia web site uses cookies to improve the user experience. Click here for more information.

 Hearing Australia’s values in action: Discover our guiding principles

-Sandeep Babbar, Head of Applications, Macquarie Park - “Doing what's right is a value that reflects our integrity and it also supports ethical behaviour.
-So, it's all about doing what’s right for the communities we serve, for our clients and for our employees.”
+Sandeep Babbar, Head of Applications, Macquarie Park - “It's all about doing what’s right for the communities we serve, for our clients and for our employees.”

 Rheanna Beer, Clinical Community Advisor, Tasmania - “Hearing Australia is so active in working in communities, not just First Nations but across the entire country.
 We have recruited community hearing advisors who go into the community and advocate for hearing health.
 They encourage everyone to get their hearing checked - whether it’s at a pharmacy after they’ve had a vaccination or at a community event.
 It’s about actively promoting hearing awareness.”